News

 Bryn Durham was invited to present our lab research at the M2C2: Marine Microbial Chemical Communication conference held at NIOZ, the Royal Netherlands Institute for Sea Research, in Texel, The Netherlands.
 The conference brings together experts from various molecular and chemical disciplines to discuss recent progress and challenges in marine microbial chemical ecology.
 It was a fantastic meeting, and Bryn will be co-organizing the next M2C2 meeting for 2027, so be on the lookout for more information!

-M2C2: Marine Microbial Chemical Communication conference figure depicting microbial networks in a droplet of seawater.
+M2C2: Marine Microbial Chemical Communication conference logo.

 Becca defends PhD!